marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/quick_start.md

 nothing #hide
 ````

-Observe that this package always assume that the grid starts is of the from 0, ΔL, 2ΔL, ..., (N-1)ΔL.
+Observe that this package always assumes that the grid is of the form 0, ΔL, 2ΔL, ..., (N-1)ΔL.
 This is easily created with the `StepRangeLen` function.

 We can use this grid to create an initial condition for the wavefunction: